panoptic-labs/docs/docs/panoptic-protocol/design.md

 Option positions in Panoptic have no expiration.
 Anyone can sell an option at any stike on any asset.
 Buyers can purchase any option that has been sold beforehand.
+Panoptic aims to transform the way users trade options the same way Uniswap V1 transformed spot trading on-chain.

 ## Oracle-free Pricing
-The key difference between the pricing of regular op- tions and the streaming premium model is that, instead of requiring the users to pay for their options upfront, the pricing of an option is path-dependent and will grow at each block according to the proximity of the spot price to the option strike price.
+The key difference between the pricing of regular options in TradFi and in Panoptic is that way premium is calculated: instead of requiring the users to pay for their options upfront, the pricing of an option is path-dependent and will grow at each block according to the proximity of the spot price to the option strike price.
+While this may create an extra level of uncertainty for options buyers (it is impossible to know ahead of time how much an options will cost), one of the advantage of the path-depending pricing model is that some options may cost nothing even if it is held for several days.

 ## Capital Efficiency
 Options sellers in Panoptic are able to write undercollateralized options.
-The collateral required to sell an option is equal to approximately 20% of the notional value of that option.
+The collateral required to sell an option is equal to approximately 20% of the notional value of that option and follows leverage recommendations from the CBOE and the Financial Industry Regulatory Authority (FINRA)
-Have a buying power requrement of about 20% more accurately reflects the risks associated with selling options that fully-collateralized options.
+Undercollateralized options aims to more accurately reflect the risks associated with selling options compared to fully-collateralized options.

 ## Fees
 Users pay fees at two levels.